jeeva-selvaganesh/tech-test-dotnet-backend/readme.md

 Q1.
 What 'code smells' / anti-patterns did you find in the existing
 	implementation of part 1 & 2?
+	Rest API naming, no interface segration, Tightly coupled with data service, repeating logic , no common implementation, No code organization

 Q2.
 What best practices have you used while implementing your solution?
+	SOLID Principles, Rest Naming , .net core DI,Proper naming convention

 Q3.
 What further steps would you take to improve the solution given more time?
+	Write more tests, Add logger, custom rest exceptions , Write Validators, make apis async Document apis, add comments

 Q4.
 What's a technology that you're excited about and where do you see this
     being applicable?
-(Your answer does not have to be related to this problem)
+(Your answer does not have to be related to this problem) .Net Core being able to deployed in linux environment and developed in macs this is some thing I would said crazy if they asked 7 or 8 years back the way the MS flipped over in its technologies and tools being opensourced has excited me alot and also I feel javascript raise has been inevitable not just in mobile and browsers but on server side too.
+I also very much would like to debate over RPC vs REST I still if you got time.

 ## Request and Response Examples